Compare business insurance quotes from top carriers

 What it covers:

-- Bodily injury to customers or visitors
+- Bodily injury liability

-- Medical expenses
+- Medical Expenses

-- Advertising injury (libel, slander, copyright claims)
+- Advertising Injury (libel, slander, copyright claims)

-2. Commercial Property Insurance
+Commercial Property Insurance

 Protects the physical assets your business owns or leases.